vstanciu47/nodeJS-course-for-students/docs/01-about.md

 		console.log(contents);
 }
 ```
+Save this file as `example.js` and run it in a console/terminal: `node example`.

 Node can do whatever .NET can do, more or less.
 You've already seen a short example of the `fs` module.
 BTW, in javascript packages are called modules.